vishnraj/go-scraper/README.md

 Available Commands:
-  fetch       Write the HTML content for the URL to stdout help        Help about any command
+  fetch       Write the HTML content for the URL to stdout help        Help about any command watch       Watch URL(s) and take an action if criteria is met

 Flags:
   -a, --agent string           User agent to request as - if not specified the default is used (default "Mozilla/5.0 (Macintosh; Intel Mac OS X 10_14_5) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/77.0.3830.0 Safari/537.36")
-      --config string          config file (default is $HOME/.go-dynamic-fetch.yaml) --headless               Use headless shell
+      --config string          config file (default is $HOME/.go-dynamic-fetch.yaml) --detect_access_denied   If access denied is encoutered, then we will take a counter action --error_dump             Dumps current page contents on error --error_location         Logs the current URL that we have arrived at on error --headless               Use headless shell
   -h, --help                   help for go-dynamic-fetch --redis_dump                 Set this option for all dumps to go to the redis database that we connet to this app